 8. InterContinental Singapore

 Check into this luxurious five-star hotel with your pooch for a Paw-fect Staycation!
 Enjoy a night stay at the heritage suite, where your fave four-legged friend will be welcomed with an amenity basket, plush pet bed, and gourmet treats.
 There’s even an exclusive pet-friendly menu for your furkid too!
-Humans, you’re definitely not forgotten – enjoy 20% discounts on ala carte menu items at Ash & Elm, Man Fu Yuan, and The Lobby Lounge.
-You’ll also get $50 in-room dining credits too.
+Humans, you’re definitely not forgotten – enjoy $50 in-room dining credits and a complimentary carpark ticket (single usage coupon).

 InterContinental Singapore, 80 Middle Road, Singapore 188966